12 Open-source Chat and Messaging Development SDK and Frameworks

 Its features include: private and public groups, user profiles, basic login, social login (Facebook, Twitter & Google), Push notification, search support, anonymous login, multiple message types and messages history.

-Though it is free and open-source to use the project in commercial project you need to buy a commercial license.
+Though it is free and open-source to use the project in a commercial project you need to buy a commercial license.

 Website - GitHub